-Particulars For the year ended March 31, 2022 For the year ended March 31, 2021 Discount rates 7.23% p.a.
+Particulars For the year ended March 31, 2021 Discount rates 7.23% p.a.
 6.06 % to 6.85% p.a.
 Expected rate of salary increase 8.00% p.a.
 8.00% p.a.
 Average longevity at retirement age for current beneficiaries of the plan (years) 12 Years 12 Years Average longevity at retirement age for current employees (future beneficiaries of the plan) (years) 12 Years 12 Years

-^{} Based on Indian standard mortality table with modification to reflect expected changes in mortality.
+\ Based on Indian standard mortality table with modification to reflect expected changes in mortality.